ptarmiganlabs/butler-docs/content/en/docs/about/butler-family.md

 ---

 Butler started out with a very specific need to start Sense reloads from outside systems.
+Back in those days the cloud wasn't a thing, and Sense was only available on Windows servers.

-Over the years a few projects (for example Butler SOS, which simplifies day 2 operations ([[1](https://www.infoworld.com/article/3442754/why-de-risking-day-2-operations-is-a-smart-business-strategy.html)], [[2](https://dzone.com/articles/defining-day-2-operations)]) have spun off from the original Butler project, and still other projects have been created from scratch to solve specific challenges around developing Sense apps and running Qlik Sense server environments.
+Over the years a few projects (for example Butler SOS, which simplifies day 2 operations of client-managed Sense ([[1](https://www.infoworld.com/article/3442754/why-de-risking-day-2-operations-is-a-smart-business-strategy.html)], [[2](https://dzone.com/articles/defining-day-2-operations)]) have spun off from the original Butler project, and still other projects have been created from scratch to solve specific challenges around developing Sense apps and running Qlik Sense server environments or developing apps for Qlik Sense Cloud.

 All members of the Butler family are available on [Ptarmigan Labs' GitHub page](https://github.com/ptarmiganlabs).

-Projects with production grade release status are (as of this writing):
+## Projects with production grade release status

+The following tools are actively maintained and have a production grade release status.

 ### Butler